MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ### Get service account and secret created by Service Connector

-To authenticate to the Azure SQL Database, you need to get the service account and secret created by Service Connector.
+To authenticate to the Azure Database for PostgreSQL Flexible Server, you need to get the service account and secret created by Service Connector.
 Follow the instructions in the [Update your container](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli#update-your-container) section of [Tutorial: Connect an AKS app to Azure SQL Database](/azure/service-connector/tutorial-python-aks-sql-database-connection-string?pivots=workload-id&tabs=azure-cli).
 Take the option **Directly create a deployment using the YAML sample code snippet provided** and use the following steps:

-1. From the highlighted sections in the sample Kubernetes deployment YAML, copy the `serviceAccountName` and `secretRef.name` values, as shown in the following example:
+1. From the highlighted sections in the sample Kubernetes deployment YAML, copy the values of `serviceAccountName` and `secretRef.name`, represented as `<service-account-name>` and `<secret-name>` in the following example:

    ```yaml
    serviceAccountName: <service-account-name>